A timeline of Johnny Depp and Amber Heard’s relationship and court battles

 “In an approach of that kind there was little need or room for the judge to give weight to any general assessment of Ms Heard’s credibility.”

-11 April 2022: Defamation case will go to trial in Virginia
+11 April 2022: Defamation case goes to trial in Virginia

-The trial in Depp’s defamation case against Heard is scheduled to begin on 11 April 2022 in Fairfax, Virginia.
+The trial in Depp’s defamation case against Heard began on 11 April 2022 in Fairfax, Virginia.
 (The Washington Post, in which Heard’s op-ed was published, has printing facilities in the state.)

 Heard’s witnesses are expected to include James Franco and Elon Musk, who are listed as potential witnesses who may participate by video link.

-Depp recently suffered a significant setback when the judge in the case, Virginia Judge Penney Azcarate, found that Heard could argue that her op-ed deals with a matter of public interest.
+Depp suffered a significant setback before the trial began when the judge in the case, Virginia Judge Penney Azcarate, found that Heard could argue that her op-ed deals with a matter of public interest.

 Per the AP, Depp’s legal team had tried to argue that Heard shouldn’t be able to rely on Virginia’s anti-SLAPP legislation.
 Anti-SLAPP laws, which stand for anti-Strategic Lawsuit Against Public Participation, are designed to protect people from being sued when they speak out on matters of public interest.